sandstreamdev/std/README.md

 ##### Questions

-- How to check is a given value is Date object?
+- How to check if a given value is a Date object?

 #### defined

-Checks if given value is defined.
+Checks if the given value is defined.

 ##### Type signature